Analysis

 The LinkedEarth team currently maintain the following open source packages:

-• LiPD utilities: source code is available in Python, R, and Matlab.
-The utilities allow to open, manipulate, and write files using the Linked Paleo Data (LiPD) <https://lipd.net> format.
+• Utilities that enable users to open, manipulate, and write files using the Linked Paleo Data (LiPD) format.

 Computational Narratives